search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 A trademark allows customers to identify your brand and goods with ease.
 Recognizable branding can help your product stand out on store shelves in a crowded and competitive marketplace.
-Therefore, registering a trademark is imperative.
+Therefore, registering a trademark, especially through federal registration, can be important for protecting your brand.

 Trademarks are one of the three main intellectual property categories recognized by the U.S. government, with the others being patents and copyrights.
 By definition, a trademark is used to identify and distinguish your business’s products or services from those of others.
 Both federal and state laws govern trademarks.
-Marks may be registered with the United States Patent and Trademark Office (USPTO).
+Federal marks may be registered with the United States Patent and Trademark Office (USPTO), while state trademarks are registered at the state level but are limited to a state’s borders.

 Are trademarks the same as patents and copyrights?